 - Strengthens the immune system

-Porridge topped with seeds and honey or maple syrup is a long-time winter staple dish for us; it insulates from the cold and provides fuel to venture strongly out into the frosty wet.
+Porridge topped with seeds and honey or maple syrup is a long-time winter staple dish for us; it insulates from the cold and provides fuel to brave the frosty weather.

 As timeless as this dish is, sometimes we need something different to enliven the taste buds and the spirit.
 We love adding this oat, seed, hemp and chia powder bread to our repertoire.
 It brings all the comforts and benefits of porridge, but with a more condensed texture.
 We especially love the unusual mixture of sesame seeds, hazelnuts, and pumpkin and sunflower seeds scattered throughout the bread.